braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 | REST API Key | A Braze REST API Key with __users.track__ permissions. <br><br>This can be set within the __Braze Dashboard -> Developer Console -> REST API Keys -> Create New API Key__ |
 {: .reset-td-br-1 .reset-td-br-2}

-If you have created a connector before, you may optionally use an existing from the available connector list and modify it to fit your needs with the pencil icon or delete it with the trash icon.
+If you have created a connector before, you may optionally use an existing one from the available connector list and modify it to fit your needs with the pencil icon or delete it with the trash icon.

 #### Step 2d: Action

 Next, you must select a connector action.
 A connector action sends data according to the mapping that gets configured.
 The Braze connector allows you to map Braze attributes to Tealium attribute names.

+It's also important to note that user aliases can be leveraged to track and target anonymous users.
+For example, once obtained, these users can be sent personalized messages that could convert prospective users into active ones.

 1. From the __Add Action__ dialogue, select one of the actions to set up.
 2. Depending on which action you chose, there will be a varied selection of fields required by Tealium.
 Listed below are examples and explanations of these fields.